• it never really happened

 2 F E E L I N G S E N S E L E S S

-₂ You can forget your memories, but you can’t erase the history that created them. ₃ History is kept alive and forgotten collectively and communally. ₄ For example: ff you forget, and you’re unimportant enough, you effectively erase a piece of history; however insignificant.
-Like a tree falling with nobody to hear it. ₅ As opposed to history, memory is selective.
+₂ You can forget your memories, but you can’t erase the history that created them. ₃ History is kept alive and forgotten collectively and communally. ₄ For example: if you forget, and you’re unimportant enough, you effectively erase a piece of history; however insignificant.
+Like a tree falling with nobody to hear it, a memory dies without a witness. ₅ As opposed to history, memory is selective.
 Because of this we can all collectively forget and with a little time added we can erase history’s conscious existence.

 • -, Tjú